 While many of us may not be able to participate in heart-pounding, sweat-inducing, euphoria-building adventures due to our current obligations – work, family, friends – hearing about other peoples’ adventures can be just as inspiring.
 But what exactly makes a great adventure speaker?
 And what are the benefits of hiring these types of speakers, besides a slight yearning for an adventure?
 Keep reading to find out.

 What Makes a Great Adventure Speaker?

 A great adventure speaker is someone who has taken on and completed a grueling feat.
 However, an adventure isn’t always necessarily the Indian Jones-esque experience that comes to mind.
 An adventure may be as simple as achieving something that may seem out of reach to the ordinary person.
 A great adventure speaker shows that these experiences aren’t as far out of a person’s reach as they may think.
-These speakers can even come in the form of athlete motivational speakers and people who are faced with adversity or challenging circumstances and prove that although some talent may be required, most things in life can be accomplished with relentless dedication, motivation, and grit.
+These speakers even come in the form of sports motivational speakers and athlete motivational speakers and prove that although some talent may be required, most things in life can be accomplished with relentless dedication, motivation, and grit.

 The Benefits of Hiring an Adventure Speaker

 The benefits of hiring an adventure speaker to speak at your in-person or virtual event are endless.
 Some of these benefits include:

 - Inspiring your audience to believe that what they put their mind to, they can achieve

 - Increasing self-confidence